mkv25-games/space-mkv25/README.md

 ## Done

+-
+- Allow developer console to be enabled from settings page
+- Tidy up the UI and CSS
 - Link persistent storage model to vuex store
 - Build a persistent storage model
 - Add a Settings page to the router